-The group uses a three-level hierarchy to categorise the inputs used in measuring fair value.
+The company uses a three-level hierarchy to categorise the inputs used in measuring fair value.
 The levels within the hierarchy are described below, with Level 1 having the highest priority and Level 3 having the lowest.

-- Level 1 quoted prices (unadjusted) in active markets for identical assets and liabilities - Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs)
+Level 1 - quoted prices (unadjusted) in active markets for identical assets and liabilities

+Level 2 - inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs)